This is a Monthly Rapid Update release of the MySQL Enterprise Server 5.0.

 mysql-test-run.pl could not find the shared

-object built from udf_example.c
+object built from udf_example.c.

 (Bug#27741)

-indexes on
+HASH indexes on

-columns with binary
+VARCHAR columns with binary

 collations did not ignore trailing spaces from strings before